 Students who need a course to graduate may take the course as many times as necessary to pass it.
 Any course that has been passed or audited may not be taken for credit or audited more than twice per academic year.
 The twice-per-year regulation also applies to single or elective courses that are not required for graduation.
 No single Physical Education course may be attempted more than twice.

-As courses are repeated, the higher grade becomes the official grade.
+As courses are repeated, only the higher grade will be used in the calculation of the cumulative GPA; however, both grades will remain on the student’s A_B tech transcript.
 Only a grade of “D” or above can replace an existing grade.